Chebakia (Moroccan Sesame Cookies)

 - 3 cups canola or vegetable oil (more or less depending on pot size)

-Dilute saffron threads into 2 tablespoons of warm water and set aside until needed.
+In a small bowl, dilute saffron threads into 2 tablespoons of warm water and set aside until needed.

 Grind all but 2 tablespoons of toasted sesame seeds in a food processor until powdery.
 Set 2 tablespoons aside to sprinkle over the cookies.